 a.
 There will be an Executive Committee consisting of twenty members, exclusive of the ex officio members later to be enumerated.
 This committee will be the policy-making body of the organization.

 b.
 So far as practicable, the membership of the Committee (including ex officio members) will be evenly distributed geographically, and will be drawn from universities, four-year colleges, and two-year colleges, and will represent the range of professional interests addressed by the Conference.
-In addition, one of the twenty elected Executive Committee members will be a graduate student at the time of election.
+In addition, at the time of election, one of the twenty elected Executive Committee members will be a graduate student and one will be a contingent, adjunct, or part-time faculty member.

 c.
 Members of the Committee will hold office for three years.

 d.
 No one may serve consecutive terms on the Committee except those who are elected to an office conferring ex officio membership.